ballerina-platform/ballerina-lang/docs/specification/typesandvar.md

 # Types, Variables & Constants

 The Ballerina type system has value types and reference types.
-Ballerina comes with a set of built-in reference types and array, struct or iterator type constructors to create new reference types.
+Ballerina comes with a set of built-in value types, a set of built-in reference types, array & struct type constructors to create new reference types and an iterator type constructor to create new iterators.

 The type system is illustrated in the following: